katebrk/power-bi/README.md

 # Power BI Portfolio Projects

-This repository is a place to share my Power BI portfolio projects.
+Hello!
+I'm Kate and this repository is a place to share my Power BI portfolio projects.

+I enjoy creating simple, consistent, and user-friendly reports that follow core data visualization and analysis principles.
+I also aim (and pretty much enjoy) to build a clean and well-structured backend - data models / semantic layer, DAX measures, transfomations.
+Find my reports below!

 ## Report 1: SaaS Business Overview